pnnl/DPVPROT/README.md

 - Tools to determine distance relay settings on distribution systems.
 - Tools to predict the performance of time-domain, incremental distance relay algorithms.

+## ATP Materials

+The Alternative Transients Program (ATP) was used in development of this project.
+Some of the script files written to support ATP do not function in the version published to this repository, including:

+- AtpLoopCaps.py
+- AtpLoopFaults.py
+- AtpReduction.py
+- CheckReducedFaults.py
+- CheckReducedLoads.py
+- ConvertPL4.py

+Functional versions of these files could be made available to licensed ATP users; please see www.emtp.org_ for information about ATP licensing.

+There are other script files on this repository that make reference to ATP, but they do not disclose ATP Materials.
+Examples of this include the use of "ATP" or "Atp" in function names, variable names, or file names.
+The scripts that load simulation data from ATP are actually loading files in standard COMTRADE format.

 ## License

 See [License](license.txt)